JakobGokpinar/Rego-frontend/README.md

 # Rego-frontend

-This project is a clone project of renowned www.Finn.no.
+This project is a clone project of renowned www.Finn.no, being made only for personal education purposes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).